Mad-Catter/HearthBot/README.md

-This will hopefully be a reddit bot that will search comments on the r/hearthstone subreddit to find quotes of in game cards.
-It will then reply a link to the audio clip that mentioned.
+This is a reddit bot that will find that, when called, will reply a link to a specific audio file from the card game Hearthstone.
+The bot searches comments for any card from the game surrounded in double parenthesis ((card name)) and the event the line is used in.
+The events being played, attacking, dying, or being triggered.